Every hockey player on the ice wears similar equipment, but there are some differences depending upon their role.

-Let’s take a look at some of the unique features of a hockey goalie skate and what the differences are between regular ones.
+Let’s take a look at some of the unique features of a hockey goalie skate and the differences between regular ones.

 How the Goaltender Skate Blade is Designed

-A goaltender doesn’t rely on acceleration, backwards and forward skating speed or the ability to maneuver in tight corners.
+A goaltender doesn’t rely on acceleration, backward and forward skating speed or the ability to maneuver in tight corners.
 Their primary momentum is side to side.
 A goaltender’s hockey skate blade is manufactured to promote this movement.